luciopaiva/lucios-backup-tools/README.md

 # Lucio's backup tools

-This is a toolkit I made to help me backup my old CDs and DVDs.
+This is a toolkit I made to help me backup my old CDs and DVDs to AWS.

 ![](screenshots/20190228-2047-read-single-file.png)